hackclub/outernet/README.md

 <img src="https://github.com/hackclub/outernet/assets/39828164/a61ab4e6-a3d8-4b2f-946a-240c11ca061e" width="600px" />

 The weekend would close out with us all coming together to celebrate and demo everything we shipped over the weekend.
-WIth a full wall of ships, we'd all have succeeded together.
+With a full wall of ships, we'd all have succeeded together.

 ## Finding The Space